adibfahimi/pixelpay-node/README.md

 # Pixelpay Node

-Pixelpay Node is a simple blockchain project.
+Pixelpay is a simple blockchain project.

 ## Start the Pixelpay Node: